 The Town of Boonton does not have an animal shelter and is NOT affiliated with the Montville Animal Shelter.
 They DO NOT accept animals from Town of Boonton residents.

-Therefore, we must take any animals we find as strays, or are surrendered, to our impound facility.
-The impound facility is different than an animal shelter in that it is only for short-term temporary housing and until a final disposition can be determined.
+Therefore, we must take any stray or surrendered animals to our impound facility.
+The impound facility is different from an animal shelter in that it is only for short-term temporary housing until a final disposition can be determined.

-Given this, the Town of Boonton will only accept animal surrenders if the owner has previously made a valid attempt to find a person or animal shelter to take their animal.
-We understand that this is no small task, but can only be the solution of last resort.
+Therefore, the Town of Boonton will only accept animal surrenders if the owner has previously made a valid attempt to find a person or animal shelter to take their animal.
+Our impound facility is only a "last resort" and not an ideal solution.
 You must first speak with the Animal Control Officer, who will make the final determination as to whether or not we can accept your animal.
 If so, arrangements will be made to pick up the animal at your residence.
 It cannot be dropped off

-It is a crime for you to abandon your animal if you are moving, or simply put it out in the street.
-If we find animals where this has been done, you will be subject to a fine and possible animal cruelty charges which carry a hefty fine and possible jail time.
+It is a crime for you to abandon your animal.
+You cannot simply leave your pet when you move and you cannot just put it out in the street.
+If we find animals that are abandoned in this way, the owner(s) will be subject to a fine and possible animal cruelty charges which carry a hefty fine and possible jail time.

-We will only accept a surrender given the following.
+We will only accept a surrendered animal under the following conditions: